Coronavirus Job Retention Scheme (CJRS) FAQs

 - designate affected employees as ‘furloughed workers,’

 Employers will pay the employee the furlough salary through payroll, using the RTI system as usual.
 Employers will then be able to apply to HMRC for a grant to cover 80% of the furloughed worker’s wage cost up to a total of £2,500 a month.
-In order to do so, it will be necessary to submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal.
+In order to do so, it will be necessary to submit information to HMRC about the employees that have been furloughed and their earnings through HMRC’s online portal.